MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/create-volumes.md

 ms.technology: storage-spaces
 ms.topic: article
 author: cosmosdarwin
-ms.date: 1/7/2017
+ms.date: 1/11/2017
 ---

 # Creating volumes in Storage Spaces Direct

 >Applies To: Windows Server 2016

-This topic provides instructions for how to create volumes in Storage Spaces Direct using PowerShell or Failover Cluster Manager.
+This topic describes how to create volumes in Storage Spaces Direct using PowerShell or Failover Cluster Manager.

    >[!TIP]
-   >  If you haven't already, check out [Planning volumes in Storage Spaces Direct](plan-volumes.md).
+   >  If you haven't already, check out [Planning volumes in Storage Spaces Direct](plan-volumes.md) first.

 ## Create volumes using PowerShell